Blackpink Lisa’s Chinese social media page suspended after Paris burlesque routine | KRDO

 It is not clear what types of complaint she has received but China’s web companies routinely suspend or remove pages that breach the country’s myriad censorship rules – or that simply generate too much controversy.

-The suspension of her account comes after Lisa performed five shows at the Crazy Horse Paris in September.
-The venue is one of the city’s top burlesque performance spaces but her shows stirred controversy in some parts of Asia where more conservative attitudes can prevail.
+The suspension of her account comes after Lisa performed five shows in September at the Crazy Horse Paris, one of the French capital’s top burlesque venues.

+Videos of her performances shared on social media stirred controversy however in some parts of Asia, such as China, where more conservative attitudes often prevail.

 CNN has reached out to Weibo and the star’s record label YG Entertainment for comment.